-At the request of Council, the EAC shall provide monthly reports of its activities to the City and Council.
+At the request of Council, the EAC shall provide reports of its activities to the City and Council.

 The City Clerk shall forward all environmental notices received by the City to the EAC within 10 days of their receipt.
 The City Clerk shall also forward all notices of leaking underground storage tanks and submission of site characterization and/or remedial action reports under the Department of Environmental Protection's corrective action regulations and the Land Recycling and Environmental Remediation Standards Act, Act 2 of 1995.